davidekete/remix-ide/docs/account-abstraction-7702.md

 ![Remix terminal showing the smart contract account and its associated bundler.](images/account-abstraction-7702/a-aa-gsa-log.png)

-You will see both the Smart Contract Account and its associated Bundler.
+You will see both the Smart Contract Account and its associated bundler.

 Note: Following [EIP-155](https://eips.ethereum.org/EIPS/eip-155), Safe Smart Account contracts use a deterministic deployment proxy so for a contract deployed using a smart account, the msg.sender will be: 0x4e59b44847b379578588920cA78FbF26c0B4956C.